skroll13/capstoneProject/README.md

-# You Are What You Listen To - a podcast tracker
+# You Are What You Listen To: a podcast tracker

 We believe that tracking podcasts, and find more that you enjoy, should be an easy endeavor.
 This fullstack application was built with React, NodeJS and mongoDB.